 Many things in our lives are now easier thanks to the Internet.
 We can book our own flights for a vacation, check what the weather will be when we arrive and order new clothes before we leave.
 But finding good health advice online is not an easy task.

-I have written about the myths associated with sucralose (the sweetening ingredient in SPLENDA® Sweeteners) and other sugar substitutes before in individual blogs.
+I have written about the myths associated with sucralose (the sweetening ingredient in the original SPLENDA® Sweeteners) and other sugar substitutes before in individual blogs.
 For this blog, I thought it would be useful to pull together the most commonly asked questions so you have the answers you are seeking all in one place.

 Dispelling the Myths about Artificial Sweeteners Side Effects